paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 ## Ideas I'm considering

+- [ ] Windows and Linux support — I'll revisit it in the next few months.
+I'm moving towards supporting myself from my own projects and I need to be selective how I use my time.
+If you're interested in testing a Windows or Linux build, [let me know](mailto:hello@sonnet.io).
 - [ ] Quick Save - hitting `⌘+S` would automatically save a snapshot of your notes to a predefined directory with a time-stamped file name, e.g. `note-27-06-2025.txt`
 - [ ] Toybox - an optional menu feature with experimental tools released episodically, such as:
 	- [ ] writing prompts